flimflam-austin/hugo-cms-test/content/quick_reads/20180312-18-02-09-shooter-update-florida/index.md

       have a police record?

-      _Real Clear_ _Investigations_ may have found the answer – and they aren’t
-      the only ones.
+      _Real Clear__Investigations_ may have found the answer – and they aren’t the only ones.

       Flip For More
     _key: card-3-a47669e8-8763-42d2-bfbc-5ef2187357fb
   - order: 3
+    useCheckmark: false
     body: >-
       ## Reports: Why FL Shooter Had No Criminal Record